bgw7/giftshop/README.md

         };
 ```

-Every event is then filterd to the side effect configured and handled by the defined store/action.
+Every event is handled by the store/action defined in the side effects.
 ```javascript
         this.pipe(
             takeWhile(() => this.alive),